programa-stic/barf-project/barf/tools/gadgets/README.md

 ``BARFgadgets`` is a Python script built upon BARF that lets you *search*, *classifiy* and *verify* ROP gadgets inside a binary program.
-The *search* stage finds all ``ret``-ended gadgets inside the binary.
+The *search* stage finds all ``ret``-, ``jmp``- and ``call``-ended gadgets inside the binary.
 The *classification* stage classifies previously found gadgets according to the following types:

-No-Operation, Move Register, Load Constant, Arithmetic/Logical Operation, Load Memory, Store Memory, Arithmetic/Logical Load, Arithmetic/Logical Store and Undefined.
+* No-Operation,
+* Move Register,
+* Load Constant,
+* Arithmetic/Logical Operation,
+* Load Memory,
+* Store Memory,
+* Arithmetic/Logical Load,
+* Arithmetic/Logical Store and
+* Undefined.

 This is done through instruction emulation.
 Finally, the *verification* stage consists of using a SMT solver to verify the semantic assigned to each gadget in the second stage.

-These tool is based on [Q] and currently supports Intel x86 (32 and 64 bits) and ARM (32 bits).
+This tool is based on [Q] and currently supports Intel x86 (32 and 64 bits) and ARM (32 bits).

 # Usage